philip-media/security-policy/en.md

 ## Dealing with reported vulnerabilities

 Reported vulnerabilities are checked for reproducibility as quickly as possible.
 This is usually done within one day.
+The reporting body is then notified and the further procedure, including when the vulnerability can be expected to be closed, is communicated.

-This is followed by a check of how long the vulnerability has existed and whether data could have been retrieved.
+This is followed by a check of how long the security gap has existed and whether data could be retrieved.

-If it was (theoretically) possible to retrieve data, a report is sent to the Bavarian State Data Protection Commissioner, and all potentially affected parties are also informed by e-mail.
+If it was (theoretically) possible to retrieve data, the Bavarian State Data Protection Commissioner is notified and all potentially affected parties are also informed by e-mail.

 Depending on the scope, the CERT Bund and, if necessary, other bodies will be notified.